Johnyeyu/Pricate-Passenger-Automobile-Insurance/README.md

 In our case study, we consider the risk factors, say, gender, geographical location and insurance scores, to have an affect on the relative risk of a policy.

+An insurer’s ability in predicting a policy’s ultimate cost, determines how accurately a product is priced, and the extent to which adverse selection can be avoided.
+Under Property and Casualty Insurance, for example, say for a building, multiple factors such as the age of the insured building, its type of construction, its usage, are used to determine an appropriate premium (reflection of policy cost).
+Insurers use predictive analytics to target potential clients, study their approach towards an insurance purchase, determine market specific products and identify potentially fraudulent claims.

+Insurance policy makers weigh and combine selected credit attributes related to the concerned entity, to develop a single ‘insurance score’.
+This  gets added as a risk factor in accurately assessing the propensity for an insurance loss.

 •Note: .
 ‘Pure premium’ is
 calculated in dollars, throughout our case study, even if it is